inbo/tutorials/content/tutorials/git_authentication/index.md

 This tutorial assumes you have a GitHub account, and have Git, R and RStudio installed on your system.
 The purpose of this tutorial is to make clear recommendations about authentication for employees at INBO who use Git version control in their workflows.
+The guidelines here are meant for people who use Git and GitHub in RStudio, but the general principles can be applied to other software too (e.g. GitHub Desktop).

 If you do not have a GitHub account, you can [sign up for a new GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account).